Kyle Farmer Player Props: Twins vs. Mariners

-The Minnesota Twins, including Kyle Farmer (.375 on-base percentage in past 10 games, 63 points above season-long percentage), battle starting pitcher George Kirby and the Seattle Mariners at T-Mobile Park, Thursday at 3:40 PM ET.
+Kyle Farmer and his .406 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Seattle Mariners and Bryce Miller on July 26 at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Mariners.
+He had a hitless showing in his most recent game (0-for-1) against the Mariners.

 Kyle Farmer Game Info & Props vs. the Mariners